astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The resulting values then can be compared to a value input by the DAG author by using the qualifiers: `greater_than`, `geq_than`, `equal_to`, `leq_than` or `less_than`.
 If the resulting boolean value is `True` the check passes, otherwise it fails.

-### Example 6 - SQLTableCheckOperator
+### Example 2 - SQLTableCheckOperator

 The `SQLTableCheckOperator` provides a way to check the validity of SQL statements containing aggregates over the whole table.
 There is no limit to the amount of columns these statements can involve or to their complexity.
 They are provided to the operator as a dictionary via the `checks` parameter.

 The `SQLTableCheckOperator` is useful for:

-- Checks that include aggregate values using the whole table.
+- Checks that include aggregate values using the whole table (e.g. comparing the average of one column to the average of another using the SQL `AVG()` function).
 - Row sum checks.
 - Comparisons between multiple columns.